flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 ![Level of Abstraction vs Effort relationship for different kinds of use cases][img-effort-abstraction-graph]

 It might seem that these two parameters, effort and control, are in direct conflict.
-The more control we have the more work we have to do to get the job done.
+The more control we have the more work we have to do.
 That is true, but it's not all the truth.

 As we move through the set of use cases the effort/control relationship changes.
-Showing one paragraph of text on the screen is easy to do with high-level browser APIs.
+Showing one paragraph of text on a screen is easy to do with high-level browser APIs.
 It's more and more effortful as we use lower level abstractions.
-Imagine coding a shader that draws characters of a given font on the screen 😱.
+Imagine coding a shader that draws characters of a given font on the screen.😱

 Now let's remember the example with the grid in the beginning of the article.
 Some use cases, like in that example, are plain impossible with